tensorflow/docs/site/en/api_docs/python/tf/estimator/RunConfig.md

   the weights of a randomly initialized model.
 Users who warm-start their models and train them for short durations (a few minutes or less) should consider reducing this default to improve training times.
-* <b>`session_creation_timeout_secs`</b>: Max time workers should wait for a session to become available (on initialization or when recovering a session) with MonitoredTrainingSession.
-Defaults to 7200 seconds, but users may want to set a lower value to detect problems with variable / session (re)-initialization more quickly.

 #### Raises: